skatcat31/yelpBackendExercisePublic/README.md

 # yelpBackendExercisePublic

 Welcome to the backend coding exercise for the SPJ Solutions software development team!

-WHY:

 Backend work on our Citopus product involves a great deal of HTTP requests to endpoints on our server and also requires a great deal of data pulling from third party API.
+As a result, we've structured this exercise to examine your ability to work with third party API.

 THE EXERCISE:

 For this exercise, you're given a simple Node Express server.
 We'd like you to build out an endpoint that pulls business information from the Yelp API.

+A link to documentation about the Yelp API 'business search' endpoint can be found here:  https://www.yelp.com/developers/documentation/v3/business_search

-The endpoint will accept the following request body:
+The endpoint that you create will accept the following request body:

 ```
 [